2025 Florida wildfires: Summary

 Florida’s 2025 wildfire season has seen several significant events by mid-season, driven by lightning ignitions, dry fuels, and wind in south Florida’s Everglades and brushland areas.
 According to the Florida Department of Agriculture and Consumer Services, as of early October, about 162,448 acres have burned statewide in 2025.

 One of the largest and most prominent fires in Florida this year was the Mile Marker 39 Fire in Broward County.
 Ignited on August 18 by lightning in sawgrass fuels in the Everglades, it merged from two earlier fires (Mile Marker 39 + Sawgrass) and ultimately scorched about 48,000 acres before being reported fully contained.

 Fuel conditions in 2025 were primed by a combination of factors: drought stress in some regions, lower-than-average moisture in grasses and sawgrass, and leftover debris from prior wet seasons contributing to greater fuel loads.

 Smoke from large fire events like Mile Marker 39 has periodically degraded air quality across South Florida, prompting health advisories and visibility warnings, particularly in Broward and neighboring counties.

-Because the season is still active, additional ignitions, growth, and fire impacts remain possible through the late spring, especially under dry, windy, or drought-intensifying weather conditions.